trylks/trylks/linux/install-dev.md

 ## Vim

-1. `aptitude install vim` Done!
+1. `sudo aptitude install vim` Done!
 Ha ha... it's never so easy.
 2. [Pathogen](http://github.com/tpope/vim-pathogen) for plugin management.
 There are other options, like [Vundle](http://github.com/gmarik/vundle), and [Neobundle](http://github.com/Shougo/neobundle.vim).
    I find pathogen the most simple to install and use, and I am too lazy to heavily customize vim,